Bitcoin soars past $100,000 ahead of possible early action on crypto by Trump

 STRATEGIC BITCOIN RESERVE

-Republican Sen. Cynthia Lummis of Wyoming previously proposed legislation mandating the U.S. government stockpile bitcoin, which advocates said would help diversify government holdings and hedge against financial risks.
-Critics say bitcoin’s volatility make it a poor reserve.
+Republican Sen. Cynthia Lummis of Wyoming has proposed legislation mandating the U.S. government stockpile bitcoin, which advocates said would help diversify government holdings and hedge against financial risks.
+Critics say bitcoin’s volatility make it a poor choice as a reserve asset.

 Creating such a stockpile would also be a “giant step in the direction of bitcoin becoming normalized, becoming legitimatized in the eyes of people who don’t yet see it as legitimate,” said Zack Shapiro, an attorney who is head of policy at the Bitcoin Policy Institute.